JolonB/Word-Game-Electronics/README.md

 Electronics for the Word Game project.

-Dimensions are based on a standard Scrabble board, and therefore
+Dimensions are based on a standard Scrabble board, because this is based on standard Scrabble (don't tell Hasbro/Mattel).

 ## Tiles